ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

     }
 }'
 ```
-Remember that the Analytics Node has to be provisioned **before** the BI Connector or your provisioning will fail {: .important}
+Remember that the Analytics Node has to be scaled **before** the BI Connector or your request will fail. {: .important}

 To get the connection strings to connect to the Analytics Node and/or BI Connector, follow the instructions [here](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-connection-strings).